discretize/discretize-guides/builds/2025-12-11-power-alac-amalgam.md

 <Divider text="Rotation / Skill Usage"/>
 <Warning>

 Golem rotations from Raids are generally suboptimal in Fractals due to being optimized for sustained DPS.
-In Fractals players need to adapt their rotation to the amount of time a group needs to finish a phase or specific burst windows like <Effect name="Exposed"/>.
+In Fractals players need to adapt their rotation to the amount of time a group needs to finish a phase or specific burst windows like <Control name="Stun"/> and <Effect name="Exposed"/>.
 </Warning>
 <Grid>
 <GridItem sm="6">